Yoctol/assets/README.md

 # YOCTOL.AI Brand Assets
 ### Please use the YOCTOL.AI logo under the following guidelines:
 YOCTOL.AI has full-color and single-color patterns.
-Use full-color logo in light and dark backgrounds, and use single-color in other backgrounds
+Use full-color logo in light and dark backgrounds, and use single-color in other backgrounds.

 #### Do